phax/ph-ubl/README.md

 # Building

-This project requires Java 1.8 or higher to be build and used.
+This project requires Java 17 or higher to be build and used.

+Note: the last version that requires Java 11 was 9.0.3.

 The JAXB generated sources are created dynamically via `mvn process-sources` and are not part of the committed source files.
 This is also automatically called when you call `mvn clean install`.